 Light Emitting Diodes or LEDs are now considered the greatest invention in lighting since Edison’s light bulb in 1879.
-LEDs are rapidly replacing light bulbs in a variety of high reliability applications including traffic lights, brake lights, and emergency exit signs.
+LEDs are rapidly replacing light bulbs in a variety of high-reliability applications including traffic lights, brake lights, and emergency exit signs.
 This is to increase visibility and awareness of any important signage.
 For example, the likes of this fire exit sign can be created using LED lights for illumination in light and dark rooms, further increasing the safety.

 LEDs have no filament, which means there is nothing to burn out and no need for a breakable glass bulb, and because there is no filament very little heat is produced.

 An LED is a special type of diode, and is similar to a transistor.
 Diodes and transistors are solid state devices that are made from semiconductors such as silicon.
 The semiconductor is made to contain two types of special impurities.
 The first type of impurity, called “N” for negative, is a material with an excess of electrons.
 The other type of impurity, called “P” for positive, has a deficiency of electrons in holes.
 These two kinds of impurities are dispersed into the semiconductor at different regions, so that a P-N junction, or active layer, is created at the border.